Ech01ng/Networking/OSIm.md

 Segmentation in the transport layer involves breaking down a large data stream into smaller segments.
 This is done to improve efficiency and reliability during transmission.
 Each segment is assigned a sequence number for proper reassembly at the receiving end.

-### Error Control
+### Error Control:

-When pieces of data never arrive to it's destination, it uses <b>Automatic Repeat Requests</b> to retransmit the lost or corrupted data
+When pieces of data never arrive to it's destination, it uses <b>Automatic Repeat Requests</b> to retransmit the lost or corrupted data.
+A group of pairs called <b>Checksum</b> is added to each segment by the transport layer to check for corrupted data.

+### Flow Control:

+When a device (like a server) is transmitting data to another device (like a phone) it allows to send a signal to regulate the traffic.
+If the server can transfer data at 100mbp/s but the phone can only recieve 20mbp/s, the phone will send a signal to decrease the transfer rate to minimize lost data, likewise if it needs to increase transfer rate to maintain device efficiency.

 Learning till Here for exam ^